sumantdeswal/bookstore-management-system/README.md

-# 📚 Bookstore Management System
+# 📚 Book Management System

 A Java Swing application connected to MySQL using JDBC.